richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 /home/pi/jlab-venv/bin/pip install --upgrade pip /home/pi/jlab-venv/bin/pip install jupyterlab ipykernel
 ```
-(You will never need to manually “activate” this venv in daily use.)
+(You will never need to manually “activate” this venv in daily use, it will automatically activate.)

 ------------------------------------------------------------------------